 They will simply conclude you are not serious about using such a fantastic solution to make stakeholder interaction more meaningful.
 Would you buy stuff from a person who contacts you and then falls silent for the next six months?
 Neither would your customers.

 #4.
 Employees To Use Social Media, You Know…

 Indian IT giant Infosys set up a social media platform in 2010 after unhappy employees criticized the company on public social networking sites.
 It also introduced a social media policy after employees discussed confidential project information on Facebook.
 Your employees from the public face of your business and they should be aware of the dos and don’ts as far as social media is concerned.

 Vodafone issued a legal notice to a customer who had complained about their service on social forums.
 Very few individuals cared about the facts.
 People immediately created a David vs Goliath situation and the company was panned for trying to stifle customer feedback.
 The lesson?
 Understand that social media too has its limits of influence.
 The legal notice brought more attention to Vodafone’s poor quality service than the original blog post.
 Try to use social media to make your business popular.

-A close to 1 billion network of Facebook Or other channels like blogs have given a strong medium in hands of customers to put their point in front of world.
+A close to 1 billion networks of Facebook Or other channels like blogs have given a strong medium in the hands of customers to put their point in front of the world.
 Businesses should take these things very seriously as it can have a long term impact on your brand.
 Further, learn to back out of situations where your business will be adversely affected no matter what you do.